dsernst/AutoGong/README.md

 - [ ] 2.
 An option to schedule all year courses in format of day/month/year.
 - [ ] 3.
 Show date and time in main screen of app
 - [ ] 4.
 Automatic detection of non course days and play gong and doha
-- [ ] 5.
-A test button to play gong and doha anytime,to check the quality and sound of output from speaker.
+- [x] 5.
+A test button to play gong anytime, to check the quality and sound of output from speaker.
 - [ ] 6.
 A security passcode to change setting or edit something.
 - [ ] 7.
 Show day of course in main screen.
 - [ ] 8.
 Use time format of 12hours and date format of dd/month/year.